 Always bring a first-aid kit and a pregnancy pack

 You never know when accidents may happen.
 As a pregnant woman, you have to be even more careful as you are not just holding your life in your hands.
 For small boats and foot boats, a first aid kit and a pregnancy starter pack should always be present.

 If you are on a cruise with a medical facility, make sure that you introduce your condition to the doctors first so they know how to deal with you when disaster strikes.
 Caring for your health is vital during this crucial stage in your life.
 Make sure to stay on the safe side while making the most of your short cruise when pregnant.

 Have a fun and exciting boat ride experience even while pregnant

 While your list of activities will definitely be limited because of your pregnancy, not enjoying boat rides isn’t going to be a major problem for you.
 You can still participate in this fun and entertaining activity, as long as you are employing every extra precaution to keep yourself and your baby safe.

 Remember: always approach your doctor first for professional medical advice before you even think about booking a boating trip.
 They know what’s best for you and your child, and they can give you an idea of your limits.
 Also, make sure to always wear life jackets and be aware of your environment.
 The motion of boat rides can trigger a number of pregnancy symptoms, so it is better to always be prepared just in case.

 Lastly, enjoy your boat ride immensely.
 It is going to be a memorable experience no matter what, and it is even more special because you are in the middle of your pregnancy.
 Boating while pregnant isn’t impossible.
 Try it now with this guide on everything you need to know when boating while pregnant!

-Get the boat and motor package you want at Westshore Marine & Leisure, centrally located just north of Winnipeg, Manitoba between the big lakes.
+Get that Lund fishing boat or pontoon boat you want at Westshore Marine & Leisure, centrally located just north of Winnipeg, Manitoba between the big lakes.
 Contact Us today, we look forward to serving you soon!